 The hill was surrounded by walls at a later period, when Phaistos was threatened by Gortyn, another town in the Mesara plain.

-Unlike Knossos reconstruction of the ancient buildings has been kept to a minimum; the ruins are much less imposing than those at Knossos, but the site has a more evocative power.
+Unlike what occurred at Knossos, reconstruction of the ancient buildings has been kept to a minimum; the ruins are much less imposing than those at Knossos, but the site has a more evocative power.
+Excavations were mainly carried out by Italian archaeologists in the first half of the XXth century.

 Views of the central courtyard